-We propose MEKER, a linear knowledge embedding model based on generalized CPD.
-This method allows for the calculation of gradient analytically, simplifying the training process under memory restriction.
-Compared to previous KG embedding linear models Balazevic et al. [2019], our approach achieves high efficiency while using less memory during training.
-On the standard link prediction datasets WN18RR and FB15k-237, MEKER shows quite competitive results.
+To obtain the corresponding decomposition of the original tensor, we propose MEKER, a linear knowledge embedding model based on generalized CPD.
+This method allows an analytical calculation of the gradient, simplifying the training process under memory restriction.
+Compared to previous linear KG embedding models Balazevic et al. [2019], our approach achieves high efficiency while using less memory during training.
+On the standard link prediction datasets WN18RR and FB15k-237, MEKER shows competitive results.

-In addition, we created a Text2Graph - KBQA system based on the learned KB embeddings to demonstrate the model's effectiveness in NLP tasks.
-We obtained the required representations using MEKER on the Wikipedia-based dataset Wiki4M for questions in Russian and Wikidata5m for questions in English.
-Text2Graph outperforms baselines for English and Russian while using MEKER's embeddings provides additional performance gain compared to PTBG embeddings.
-Our model's link prediction scores on Wiki4M and Wikidata5m outperform the baseline results.
+In addition, we created a Text2Graph KBQA system based on the learnt KB embeddings to demonstrate the model's effectiveness in NLP tasks.
+We obtained the required representations using MEKER on the Wikipedia-based Wiki4M dataset for questions in Russian and Wikidata5m for questions in English.
+Text2Graph outperforms baselines for English and Russian, while using MEKER's embeddings provide additional performance gains compared to PTBG embeddings.
+The link prediction scores of our model on Wiki4M and Wikidata5m outperform the baseline results.
 MEKER can be helpful in question-answering systems over specific KG, in other words, in systems that need to embed large sets of facts with acceptable quality.
+Summarizing, it is possible to say that in this case the data can be represented in a compressed tensor form.

-All codes to reproduce our experiments are available online.5
+All codes for reproducing our experiments are available online5.